its2mc/openCVBuildathon/README.md

 This will run the code in the background while any output will be written to output.txt.

 ###Running image Viewer
+5. Edit the image.html document in the static folder.
+Change the localUrl variable to the edison device ip address with respect to your computer.
+6. Save and exit.
+Edit the image.py file in the main folder.
+You can choose to replace your own code as instructed on the document, or you can choose to run the sample as it is.
+7. To run the script you can run "python image.py"

 ###Running Video Viewer
+5. Edit the video.html document in the static folder.
+Change the localUrl variable to the edison device ip address with respect to your computer.
+6. Save and exit.
+Edit the video.py file in the main folder.
+You can choose to replace your own code as instructed on the document, or you can choose to run the sample as it is.
+7. To run the script you can run "python video.py"

 ###Running Camera Viewer
+5. Edit the camera.html document in the static folder.
+Change the localUrl variable to the edison device ip address with respect to your computer.
+6. Save and exit.
+Edit the camera.py file in the main folder.
+You can choose to replace your own code as instructed on the document, or you can choose to run the sample as it is.
+7. To run the script you can run "python camera.py"